digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/Lifespans/Lifespans.md

 > This list can't possibly be completely accurate due to environmental conditions of each cars life.
 Estimates are based on cross-referencing of various sources, and you should **ALWAYS** verify if a part needs to be replaced before replacing if at all possible.
 {: .block-note}

+> This list complements the [factory maintenance schedules](../FactoryMaintenance/FactoryMaintenance.md) table, which is more rooted in factory specification when the AU Falcon was new

 please refer to the table below for expected lifespans of various components, along with notes regarding failure and lifespan:

 | Part Name | lifespan | Notes |